AM-creator/portfolio/README.md

-A portfolio site built with React and Bootstrap
+A portfolio site built with React and Bootstrap.